skedgo/tripgo-mcp-server/README.md

 - Create a copy of `.env.example` and rename it to `.env` and set an API key
 - Install dependencies with `npm install`
-- Start the server with `npm run dev`
+- Start the server with `npm run dev:local`

 The configure Claude: